emdete/tabulae/README.md

 - display tiles with error from download better

 - go on when download stucks (dislpay cached ones with higher prio)

+- fix bug in db usage (already closed)

+- make it possible to have follow not centered